-14.12.7 Ensure their child's medication and medical devices are labelled with their child's full name.
+14.12.6 Ensure their child's medication and medical devices are labelled with their child's full name.

-14.12.8 Provide the school with appropriate spare medication labelled with their child's name.
+14.12.7 Provide the school with appropriate spare medication labelled with their child's name.

-14.12.9 Ensure medication is within expiry dates.
+14.12.8 Ensure medication is within expiry dates.

-14.12.10 Keep child at home if they are not well enough to attend school.
-Child can return to school 48 hrs after the last time vomiting or diarrhoea has occurred.
+14.12.9 Keep a child at home if they are not well enough to attend school.
+The child can return to school 48 hrs after the last time vomiting or diarrhoea has occurred.
+This timescale is in line with statutory guidance.

-14.12.11 Ensure their child catches up on any school work they have missed.
+14.12.10 Ensure their child catches up on any school work they have missed.

-14.12.12 Ensure their child has regular reviews about their condition with their doctor or specialist healthcare professional.
+14.12.11 Ensure their child has regular reviews about their condition with their doctor or specialist healthcare professional.

-14.12.13 \The term 'parent' implies any person or body with parental responsibility such as foster parent or carer
+14.12.12 The term 'parent' implies any person or body with parental responsibility such as foster parent or carer